 - have served as the nominee's thesis supervisor or who have had a similar supervisory or mentoring relationship with the nominee within the last five years.

-The selection committee, to be designated by the vice-president (Grenfell Campus), is responsible for the designation of the recipient of this award.
-The vice-president will make a reasonable effort to ensure that each nominee's discipline is represented on the committee.
+The selection committee, to be designated by the vice-president (Grenfell Campus) and associate vice-president (Grenfell Campus) research and graduate studies, is responsible for the designation of the recipient of this award.

 If no nomination meets the criteria, then no award will be given for that year.